We recognise the importance of using data to benefit public health. It’s important to use data in an ethical, controlled and consensual way.

 - the national data opt-out programme.

-How to request data
+How to request data for academic research

 - Check other data publishers to see if the data you're looking for is already available.